Customer surveys come in many shapes and sizes but customer feedback question mistakes tend to be the same and they repeat time and time again.

 Real shopping baskets contain many more house branded products than survey responses would indicate.

-So, review your survey and make sure that you are asking questions that your respondent is able to answer in a meaningful way.
+Review your survey and make sure that you are asking questions that your respondent is able to answer in a meaningful way.

 Please prioritize the following features from most important to least important: